alibaba/formily/.github/CONTRIBUTING.md

 - The issue list of this repo is **exclusively** for bug reports and feature requests.
 Non-conforming issues will be closed immediately.

-  - For simple beginner questions, you can get quick answers from
+  - For simple beginner questions, you can get quick answers from issues or pulls.

   - For more complicated questions, you can use Google or StackOverflow.
 Make sure to provide enough information when asking your questions - this makes it easier for others to help you!